lcrawlab/multio-viz/README.md

   style="display: inline-block; margin: 0 auto; max-width: 300px">

 ### B. Perturb
-- X: a N x J dimensional matrix where N is the number of patient samples and J is the size of the set of molecular variables for molecular level one
+- X: a N x J dimensional matrix where N is the number of patient samples and J is the size of the set of molecular features for molecular level one (no row/column names)
-- y: a N-dimensional matrix of quantitative traits for a sample of patients
+- y: a N-dimensional matrix of quantitative traits for a sample of patients (no row/column names)
-- mask: a J x G matrix of pre-defined annotations where J is the number of molecular variables for molecular level 1 and G is the number of molecular variables for molecular level 2
+- mask: a J x G matrix of pre-defined annotations where J is the number of molecular features for molecular level 1 and G is the number of molecular features for molecular level 2 (row/column names optional)

 <img
   src="./app/www/example_data_perturb.png"